phpmd/phpmd/src/site/rst/rules/cleancode.rst

 Since: PHPMD 2.9.0

 Error suppression should be avoided if possible as it doesn't just suppress the error, that you are trying to stop, but will also suppress errors that you didn't predict would ever occur.
-Moreover it slows down execution of your code by average of 1.75x.
+Moreover it can slow down the execution of your code.
 Consider changing error_reporting() level and/or setting up your own error handler.

 Example: ::